 Not Training Enough

-Training is not something you can do once and be done with it.
-You will get the best results if you train your dog regularly.
-Pick one thing to work on at a time and hold 10- to 15-minute productive training sessions at least two to three times per week.
-Find fun new things to teach your dog, but occasionally revisit an old action that your dog already does well.
+Training is not something you do one time and you're done.
+You will get the best results if you train your dog regularly, even once he has mastered and action or cue.
+Pick one thing to work on at a time and hold short, productive training sessions at least two to three times per week.
+Find fun new things to teach your dog, but occasionally revisit the old basics.

 Your dog is never truly finished training.
 Ideally, you will always be training your dog, even as he ages.
 Ongoing training can help keep your dog's skills sharp.
 Also, training sessions are fun for your dog and a great way for the two of you to bond.